Alexander Prinz von Sachsen: (Formerly) Royal House of Saxony

 The headship of the Royal House of Saxony is a matter of internal dispute.
 The conflict stems from the fact that the last undisputed head of the house Maria Emanuel, Margrave of Meissen, and his brother Albert had no children whereas their first cousin, Timo, had children (including Rüdiger) who were not deemed members of the Royal House of Saxony because of Timo's unequal marriage.

-The first designated dynastic heir of Maria Emanuel was his and Albert's nephew Johannes von Saxen-Coburg und Gotha-Koháry, only son of their youngest sister Mathilde von Sachsen by her marriage to Johannes Heinrich von Saxen-Coburg und Gotha, dynast of a ducal branch of the House of Wettin senior patrilineally to the royal branch.
+The first designated dynastic heir of Maria Emanuel was his and Albert's nephew Johannes von Saxe-Coburg und Gotha-Koháry, only son of their youngest sister Mathilde von Sachsen by her marriage to Johannes Heinrich von Saxe-Coburg und Gotha, dynast of a ducal branch of the House of Wettin senior patrilineally to the royal branch.
 After the early death of Johannes, the childless Maria Emanuel then considered as potential heir another nephew, Alexander Afif, the eldest son of his elder sister Anna of Saxony and her husband Roberto Afif, despite the Afif-Saxony marriage being contrary to the traditional laws of the House of Saxony which required equal marriages for descendants to inherit dynastic rights.
 On 14 May 1997 the Margrave of Meissen proposed his nephew Alexander Afif as heir and drew up a document that was signed by the other male and female members of the Royal House (including previously non-dynastic spouses of princes) setting out that Alexander would succeed on his death.
 The document was signed by: Anastasia, Margravine of Meissen; Albert and his wife, née Elmira Henke; Dedo (for himself, his brother Gero and for their stepmother née Virginia Dulon - his brother Timo had died in 1982); Maria Josepha, Anna and Mathilde; and Timo's third wife, née Erina Eilts.
 Two years later on 1 July 1999 the Margrave adopted his nephew Alexander Afif, who had used the title-in-pretense Alexander, Prince of Saxe-Gessaphe since 1972, based on his assumed patrilineal descent from the once-sovereign Lebanese Assaf (or Gessaphe) dynasty, Emirs of Keserwan, through the Maronite Catholic Cheikhs Afif of Bkassine.